Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 \subsection{Comparison to existing spectral observations}

 Thus far, spectral observations of only two (potential) KNe exist, AT2017gfo \citep[e.g.][]{Abbott.etal:17,Smartt.etal:17,Pian.etal:17} and AT2023vfi \citep[][]{Levan.etal:24,Gillanders.Smartt:25}, the former of which had spectra up to 10 days, and the latter spectra at 29 and 61 days.
 Since these epochs are covered by our models, it is interesting to examine whether any features in our synthetic spectra match up to those found in previous analyses.
+We note that in the following analyses, we do not fit the model spectra to observations, and flux scaling of the model spectra is for visualisation purposes, in order to compare SED and feature shapes.